 Updated on by Lyric Fergusson

 Introducing solid foods to your baby is a big milestone, and an exciting time for you both!
 A whole new world of flavorful experiences awaits your little one, and the options are limitless.
 If you are considering making your own baby food, you might be overwhelmed with baby brain-boosting foods and recipes, food preparation methods, and tools.
 As a busy parent, the last thing you need on your plate is to spend countless hours researching the best baby food storage containers.

-So we’ve done the research for you, and dished up this list of the 7 best baby food storage containers.
+So we’ve done the research for you, and dished up this list of the 11 best baby food storage containers.
 No matter what you have a taste for, we’ve got something for everyone here.

 Food Storage Containers for Your Baby

-(Best set for the make-ahead mom — $$$)
+(Best quality — $$$)

 What sets these apart from the rest are the people behind them: this is a small, family-owned business with superior customer service, 5-star reviews, and a genuine desire to see their customers satisfied.
 If you have any issues with your jars, they will address them and replace them as needed.